marv1101/marv1101/README.md

 - 👋 Hi, I’m @marv1101
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering, Cloud computing and AI
 - 🌱 I’m currently learning the basics of computer science

 <!---